zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

   }
 })
 ```
 Here in the config you can see I have added two different remotes configs to load the payment and home remote modules and two different external type for each.
-Here, as we did in the earlier examples, we are loading the home component with a static url which is embedded in to the config.
-But to load the payment module we are using the externalType, promise.
-I’m using this to demonstrate that incase I don’t know what will be the URL ,where Payment remote module is hosted on, in the build phase I should be able to set it in the runtime.
-This will be helpful if we are using and pipeline to host our applications and all the urls will be resolved at runtime.
-So as you can see in the line 25 I’m using below config to use a promise to load the payment remote module’s url during runtime.
+Here, as we did in the earlier examples, we are loading the home component with a static URL which is embedded in to the config.
+But to load the payment module we are using the `externalType`, promise.
+I’m using this to demonstrate that in case I don’t know what will be the URL ,where Payment remote module is hosted on, in the build phase I should be able to set it in the runtime.
+This will be helpful if we are using and pipeline to host our applications and all the URLs will be resolved at runtime.
+So as you can see in the line 25 I’m using below config to use a promise to load the payment remote module’s URL during runtime.

 ```typescript
 remotes: [